-The California Landscape Stewardship Network is helping to create a California where everyone sees and embraces their role in caring for and sustaining the landscapes that are vital to our collective well-being.
+With this common understanding as our foundation, we bring together those doing landscape stewardship to help create a California where everyone can see their role in caring for and sustaining the places that are vital to our collective well-being.

 A California where we seek deep understanding and bold collaboration as we think, plan, and act beyond our individual boundaries.

-And a California where we can work at a pace and scale that meets and even exceeds our most pressing challenges.
+A California where we can work at a pace and scale that meets and even exceeds our most pressing challenges.

 And a California where the values of empathy, humility, and inclusivity drive how we make decisions around our cherished places for current and future generations.